Eighty Fights From The 80’s (Part Two)

 Simon Brown vs Tyrone Trice I: This scorcher escapes the retrospective attention of all but the staunchest fans.
 The frantic opener set the tone, each guy the mirror of the other as they hurled punches in the pocket.
 Brown was felled in the second after fielding twelve unanswered blows, but his spearing jab slowly surfaced as Trice’s wick burned out.
 A final hook in round fourteen had Trice out on his feet.

-Iran Barkley vs Michael Olajide: The stakes were high in this one as both “The Blade” and “The Silk” were on the cusp of a title shot at 160 pounds, a fact reflected in the bout itself which was fast and furious, both men throwing and catching, with Olajide down in the second while Barkley hit the deck in round four.
+Iran Barkley vs Michael Olajide: The stakes were high in this one as both “The Blade” and “The Silk” were on the cusp of a title shot at 160 pounds, a fact reflected in the bout itself which was fast and furious, both men throwing and catching, with Olajide down in the second and Barkley on the deck in round four.
 But a prolonged defensive spell on Olajide’s part inspired referee Arthur Mercante Jr. to step in, rather hastily many thought, and award the bout to Barkley.

 Tony Lopez vs Rocky Lockridge I: California was a hotbed of terrific fights in the 80s, and Rocky Lockridge’s third title defence against Tony Lopez is one of the best.
-Though the combatants were very well-matched, Lopez’s movement gave him a slight edge in a fast-paced bout.
+Though the combatants were very well-matched, Lopez’s movement gave him a slight edge in a gripping bout.
 After being floored with a glancing right in the eighth, “The Tiger” triumphed by decision.

 1989

-Roberto Duran vs Iran Barkley: Almost two decades after dethroning Ken Buchanan for the lightweight title, 37-year-old Duran tamed middleweight champ Iran Barkley in a thrilling 12-rounder, punctuating an inside-fighting masterclass with a knockdown in round 11.
+Roberto Duran vs Iran Barkley: Almost two decades after dethroning Ken Buchanan for the lightweight title, 37-year-old Duran tamed middleweight champ Iran Barkley in a riveting 12-rounder, punctuating an inside-fighting masterclass with a knockdown in round 11.
 Barkley fought an excellent fight, but the smaller, older man simply would not be denied.

-Mike Tyson vs Frank Bruno: All expected another perfunctory Mike Tyson knockout, but instead Britain’s Bruno shook “Iron Mike” in the first round and then forced him into a fun heavyweight slugfest before finally succumbing in round five.
+Mike Tyson vs Frank Bruno: All expected another perfunctory Mike Tyson knockout, but instead Britain’s Bruno shook “Iron Mike” in the first round and then forced him into a fun heavyweight rumble before finally succumbing in round five.

 Daniel Zaragoza vs Paul Banke I: Another great page from the Inglewood Forum scrapbook.
 In a battle of southpaws, champion Zaragoza struggled to discourage free-swinging Banke, despite throwing a ton of leather just to keep him honest.
 Banke heavily dropped Zaragoza in the ninth, only for the badly-bleeding Mexican to sweep the late rounds and earn a split decision.